mellson/habitcontrol/README.md

 The `master` branch contains the starter template for building an app using Svelte, XState and Tailwind.

 The `example` branch contains the app we started building during the lunch event linked above.
+The example is deployed here: [https://habitcontrol.netlify.app/](https://habitcontrol.netlify.app/)

 ## Resources